aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/fill/foreColor/_index.md

 ### Remarks

-This property resets the alpha component of the aspose.pydrawing.Color to fully opaque color unlike the [Fill.color](../color/) property, which preserves it.
+This property resets the alpha component of the string to fully opaque color unlike the [Fill.color](../color/) property, which preserves it.